Gattaca (1997)

 advance in the Real-World, the film benefited from renewed interest.
 The

-Producers did get lucky when Cloned Sheep Dolly hit made international news
+Producers did get lucky when Cloned Sheep Dolly made International News while

-A monkey was born with jellyfish DNA in 2001, rabbits with jellyfish DNA and
+Inserted Jellyfish DNA in 2001, rabbits with jellyfish DNA and glowed in the

 were negative side-effects.
-As for DTC, the company 23andMe obtained a patent
+As for DTCG, the company 23andMe obtained a patent

 in 2010 covering a process with the